crunchdao/model-runner/CONTRIBUTE.md

 # Publishing

-Currently, code delivery is done through a build and push to S3, where the orchestrator retrieves it to build a Docker image  (to improve in the futur)
+Currently, code delivery is done through a build and push to S3, where the orchestrator retrieves it to build a Docker image. (to improve in the futur)
 ```bash
 python3 scripts/build_package.py
 ```